enemy100/automated-linkedin-posts/README.md

 # Automated LinkedIn Posts with n8n and Notion

-Minimal, production‑ready example to post on LinkedIn using n8n, Notion as content DB, and a GitHub Actions trigger to extract content from external sites.
+Minimal, production‑ready example to post on LinkedIn using n8n (scheduled) and Notion as content DB.
+GitHub Actions is used only to extract content into Notion.

 ## Quick start (visual)